huangderek02/MarketStructure/items/report.md

 - Tests Integers stored in costOperation
 - Tests Integers stored in editionOperation

-Code Coverage: 90.7% of Parser
+Code Coverage: 90.7% of Parser (100% method coverage)

 Unit tests focused on the instance variables of parser.
-Since a parser uses a grammar to parse a string which involves looping, each method of the parseX methods are linked and thus makes unit testing on a single method impossible.
+Since a parser uses a grammar to parse a string which involves looping, each method of the parseX methods are linked and thus makes unit testing on a single method redundant due to simplicity or impossible.
+The tests thus focus on the result of a parse string which is stored in the instance variables.
+It is noted that an integration test, testing all results, is not included .

+**[TokenizerTest] testing methods in [Tokenizer]**

+5 Test Cases
+- Test for consumeWhiteSpace()
+- Test for consumeEndSpace()
+- Test for nextIsInteger()
+- 2 tests for tokenizeString()

+Code Coverage: 98.7% of Tokenizer (100% method coverage)

+The test class tests every method in the Tokenizer class.
+It is noted that each test case could be separated to be a unit test, and as a result be improved, but was not done due to time limitations.
+Each test attempts to cover every statement condition as it is impossible to cover every case.
+The tokenizerString() method contains two tests but could be extended as it integrates the other methods.
+However a randomized test string from a random online string generator was obtained for a complex test.
+Overall there is decent confidence that the tokenizer works as intended.

 *Here is an example:*